cork-functional-programmers/katter/README.md

 ```

 the "mentions" property is optional and can be used if you want to add an endpoint to retrieve all mentions of a user.
-Retrieve all messages that were posted by a user

 JSON Response
 200